 These financial statements were authorised for issue by the Board of Directors of the Company on 13th June 2022 b.
-Going Concern

-- As at 31 March 2022, the Holding Company's short-term borrowings comprising commercial paper and non-convertible debentures ('NCD") (including current maturities of long term borrowings) aggregate Rs 1,400 crores.
+Going Concern i.
+As at 31 March 2022, the Holding Company's short-term borrowings comprising commercial paper and non-convertible debentures ('NCD") (including current maturities of long term borrowings) aggregate Rs 1,400 crores.
 In addition, the Holding Company has working capital loans of Rs 425.32 crores.
 The Holding Company's net current liabilities aggregate Rs 43.10 crores.
 The current assets of the Holding Company aggregate to Rs 2,833.08 crores and include inventories of Rs 2,385.02 crores which due to their nature may be realizable in periods beyond 1 year.
 Management has forecasted the future cash flows on the basis of significant assumptions as per the available information.
 These forecasted future cash flows indicate that the cash flows from its operations may not be adequate for meeting its funding requirements including repayment of borrowings due in the next one year from the date of approval of the financial resultss.
 Thus, the Holding Company's ability to meet its obligations depends on generation of adequate funds from operations, continued and additional funding from the lenders/ markets including the possibility of refinancing of borrowing facilities.
 The Management is confident, based on discussions with prospective lenders, past history of the ability to refinance borrowings and strong credit rating enjoyed by Holding Company's existing facilities, that its plans for generation of funds (including borrowings) are feasible and will be adequate for the Holding Company to meet its obligations as and when they fall due.
-Accordingly, the audited financial results of the Holding Company included in this consolidated financial results are prepared on a going concern basis. - ii.
-As at 31 March 2022, Tata Value Homes Limited ("TVHL"), a wholly owned subsidiary's short-term borrowings comprising commercial paper and non-convertible debentures ('NCD") (including current maturities of long-term borrowings) aggregate Rs 295 crores.
+Accordingly, the audited financial results of the Holding Company included in this consolidated financial results are prepared on a going concern basis.

+ii.
+As at 31 March 2022, Tata Value Homes Limited ("TVHL"), a wholly owned subsidiary's shortterm borrowings comprising commercial paper and non-convertible debentures ('NCD") (including current maturities of long-term borrowings) aggregate Rs 295 crores.
 In addition, TVHL has working capital loans of Rs 0.36 crores.
 Management has forecasted the future cash flows on the basis of significant assumptions as per the available information.
 These forecasted future cash flows indicate that the cash flows from its operations may not be adequate for meeting its funding requirements including repayment of borrowings due in the next one year from the date of approval of the financial results.
-Thus, TVHL's ability to encept to obligations depends on generation of adequate funds from operations, continued and additional forms and the control of the financial results.

-Central B'Wing and North C Wang, Nesco IT Park4, Nesco Center, Western Express Highway, Goregaon (East), Mambai - 400 063 the lenders/ markets including the possibility of refinancing of borrowing facilities.
+Thus, TVHL's ability to enceving obligations depends on generation of adequate funds from operations, continued and additionabilindimeter on the method with the funder of adequate funds from operations, continued and additionabilindimeter on the method of adequate funds from operations, continued and additionabilindimeter of the funder funder funder funder funder funder for the funder of the fun the lenders/ markets including the possibility of refinancing of borrowing facilities.
 The Management is confident, based on discussions with prospective lenders, past history of the ability to refinance borrowings and strong credit rating enjoyed by TVHL's existing facilities, that its plans for generation of funds (including borrowings) are feasible and will be adequate for the Holding Company to meet its obligations as and when they fall due.
 Accordingly, the audited financial result of TVHL included in this consolidated financial results are prepared on a going concern basis.